 The first person who runs out of cards is the loser, and the other player takes any cards in the trick stack.

-Another explanation of the rules is available at a site associated with the book "Great Expectations".
+Another explanation of the rules is available at a Wikipedia where the associated with the book "Great Expectations" is noted.

 In November of 1991, Chris Long initiated a contest to see who could find the initial hand that would go the highest number of rounds before the game ended.
 A round was counted whenever the trick stack was picked up.
 I believe his interest was to find if it was possible for there to be a card configuration where there was a cycle so that the game would never end.